Medical Insurance and Financial Assistance for Children

 MIChild is a health insurance program for uninsured children of working families.
 To qualify, your child must have no health insurance and meet income and residency requirements.
 MIChild covers a variety of health care services for a monthly premium of only $5.
 There are no co-pays or deductibles.
 Minimum income per month is $1,522 (including Social Security benefits) to qualify.
+Contact the local MDHHS office in your county to apply for this program or apply online at www.michigan.gov/mibridges.
 Call 800-988-6300 for more information.

 Healthy Kids is a program that provides a wide range of health care coverage and support services for babies and children under age 19 who meet income eligibility requirements.
 It covers most medically- necessary health care.
 You can apply by calling 888-988-6300.

 Women, Infant and Children's Program (WIC) is a food and nutrition program funded by the United States Department of Agriculture through local agencies, such as health departments and non-profit organizations.
 WIC helps to correct or prevent malnutrition in low-income pregnant and breastfeeding women, women who recently had a baby, and infants and children up to 5 years old who are at health risk due to inadequate nutrition.
 WIC provides supplemental food, offers professional nutrition education and makes referrals based on health screening and assessments of need.
 Learn how to apply for this program.

 County Health Department Programs